AndersSchmidtHansen/TheStartupJigsaw/README.md

 ## Uncategorized
 ### Piece #1: The 4 Areas of Startup Success
 Great idea, great product, great team and great execution.
-[1]
+[Source] [1]

 *Note: Can Team be split up into Founder(s) and Team?*